Hassanalihazaraa/workshop/README.md

 ```

 After pasting this code you will see that there are a lot of red errors in your code but don't worry you have to only hover over those red errors and import it.
 Now click on the run button on top right.
-If you want to use shortcut press ctrl+F5 or shift+F10.
+If you want to use maven paste this command **mvn spring-boot:run** in terminal or want to use shortcut then press ctrl+F5 or shift+F10.
 It will start your server and your Run window will pop up.
 You will see that nothing is printing on the console.
 You are thinking why is that, I have written everything correct but nothing prints.
 Well, welcome to the world of magic :P I mean spring Boot.
 Let me explain here.
 In order to spring boot know that your CoronaVirusService is a service class,
 you have to write this annotation **@Service** above the CoronaVirusService class and **@PostConstruct** above the fetchUrlData method.
 Well PostContruct annotation means that whenever this CoronaVirusService class is instantiated run this method too.

-Now, if you run your program again by clicking the run button or pressing shift+F10.
+Now, if you run your program again.
 You will see that now we are able to fetch all the data from the URL.
 As you can see all the data that received are in csv format, we have to convert it to string.
 In order to do that we need a **[csv parser](https://commons.apache.org/proper/commons-csv/index.html)** that parses csv files into string.
 Add this dependency into your POM.xml file inside dependencies section and save it.
 ```
 <dependency>
     <groupId>org.apache.commons</groupId>